tari-project/rfcs/src/Process/TIP-PROC-0006_core_contributor_program.md

 Core Contributors are people.
 They may be called to new projects, may lose interest, or may lose any sponsorship that assisted their role as contributor.
 Whatever the reason, a Core Contributor may submit their resignation to the Council at any time.
 They will then be offboarded from the program.
-To leave in good standing, a notice period of at least ten business days and good faith work to perform clean handoffs are required.
+To leave in good standing, a notice period of at least 14 days and good faith work to perform clean handoffs are required.

 ### Involuntary Exits